 Honestly, these Raw Sushi rolls are the easiest thing you’ll make all summer.
 With no cooking involved, all you need to do is chop up some veggies and roll them up – I use Pureed Raw Pumpkin, Avocado, Cucumber, Lettuce, Carrot and of course, the Kelp Noodles.
 Everything is snugly wrapped in a sheet of Nori and served with a delicious Tahini Soy Dipping Sauce (which I forgot to take a picture of – shoot me.)
 Picture or no picture, it was delicious.
 Pinky promise.
 This recipe is Raw, Gluten Free, Vegan, low in Fat and Calories, and perfect for your post 4th of July binge!

-Raw Sushi Rolls filled with Kelp Noodles, Avocado, Cucumber and Carrot, served with a Tahini Soy Dipping Sauce.
+Raw Sushi Rolls with Kelp Noodles and Tahini Soy Dipping Sauce

 - 4 Sheets of Nori